KorfLab/intronomicon/bakeoff/README.md

 >81|Transcript:C23H3.3b.1|+|57750-57846,58307-58309|-
 ```

-- "81" means the read was generated a position 81 of the transcript
+- "81" means the read was generated at position 81 of the transcript
-- "Transcript:C23H3.3b.1" describes the name of the transcript
+- "Transcript:C23H3.3b.1" is the name of the transcript
 - "+" means the transcript is on the plus strand
 - "57750-57846,58307-58309" describes the position of the read in the genome
 - "-" means the sequence is generated from the reverse-complement